 Skilled worker scholarship

-Current information on the skilled worker scholarship: The skilled worker scholarship scheme covers subsidised training courses in healthcare/nursing/social work, and training courses in mathematics, IT, natural sciences and technology.
+Current information on the skilled worker scholarship: The skilled worker scholarship scheme in Shortage Occupations covers subsidised training courses in MINT, healthcare/social work, environment and ecology.

 - Employees/workers (employees must be on leave for the duration of the training)